 Otitis Media (Acute)

-Recurrent acute otitis media may be prevented by the insertion of drainage tubes (tympanostomy tubes).
+Recurrent acute otitis media and recurrent secretory otitis media may be prevented by the insertion of tympanostomy tubes.

 Give analgesics to all patients.

 Antibiotics should be used selectively based on the age of the patient, severity of illness, and availability of follow-up.

 Antihistamines and decongestants are not recommended for children; oral or nasal decongestants may help adults, but antihistamines are reserved for adults with an allergic etiology.